timglabisch/timglabisch.github.io/_posts/2014-04-09-from-repository-to-domainmanager.md

     $productRepository->save($product);
 ```

-this approach is quite good. make sure that you save your product instance using the productRepository and not a entityManager.
+this approach is quite good. make sure that you save your product instance using the productRepository and not the entityManager.
 in the wild i often see code that is using the entityManager directly.
 the entityManager could be an implementation detail of the productRepository but nothing more.